Functional instrumental variable regression with an application to estimating the impact of immigration on native wages: Functional IV estimator

 \subsection{General asymptotic properties}

-As may be deduced from our construction of the FIVE, $\widehat{\mathcal A} = 0$ is imposed outside a subspace of which dimension increases as $\alpha$ gets smaller.
-Thus, for $\widehat{\mathcal A}$ to be a consistent estimator of $\mathcal A$ defined on the entire space $\mathcal H$, the {regularization} parameter $\alpha$ given in \eqref{eqdef2} needs to shrink to zero.
-Taking this into consideration, we investigate the asymptotic properties of the FIVE when $T \to \infty$ and $\alpha \to 0$ jointly.
+As may be deduced from our construction of the FIVE, $\widehat{\mathcal A} = 0$ is imposed outside a subspace whose dimension increases as $\abar$ gets larger.
+Thus, for $\widehat{\mathcal A}$ to be a consistent estimator of $\mathcal A$ defined on the entire space $\mathcal H$, the {regularization} parameter $\abar$ given in \eqref{eqdef2} needs to diverge to infinity.
+Taking this into consideration, we investigate the asymptotic properties of the FIVE when $T \to \infty$ and $\abar\to \infty$ jointly.
+We will employ the following assumption: \begin{assumpA} $\lambda_1^2 > \lambda_2^2> \ldots > 0$. \end{assumpA} That is, the eigenvalues of $\mathcal C_{xz}^\ast \mathcal C_{xz}$ are required to be distinct.
+This is employed to see asymptotic properties of the FIVE in detail and does not seem to be restrictive in practice; in fact, similar assumptions have been employed in the literature on functional linear models, see e.g., \citet[Section 8.3]{Bosq2000}, \cite{Mas2007}, \cite{Hall2007} and \cite{Park2012} to name only a few.